-There are other needs and organizations as well which we’ll be showcasing during our filming of course.
+We’ll be showcasing other needs and organizations during our filming of course.
 War is, of course, unpredictable but you can be assured that if we cannot film and use the money outlined above for reasons beyond our control, we will proceed to donate to a legitimate charity that we feel is best helping Ukraine.
 PINT GLASS – All donations over $50 are eligible for our Pint Glass or Coffee Mug with our exclusive “Let Freedom Ring for Ukraine” artwork, based on a photograph by producer Robert G. Rose at Kyiv’s Independence Square in August of 2019.

 You may also buy directly at Raw Travel Merch and approximately $10 of each item (shirt, pint glasses, coffee mugs) will go towards fundraising.

 If you donate through our Go Fund Me and would like to take advantage of the merchandise on offer, please message us directly there with your shipping address and we’ll order it for you.

 Thank you for your support.
 Stay tuned here and to social media for progress updates.

 Unfortunately, regardless of when this war finally ends, there will likely be a need for humanitarian relief for some time to come.
 Please stay tuned to this blog and our social media posts for details.

 God bless you and God bless the people of Ukraine.